ApolloRay/hello-docker/image/README.md

         {
           "registry-mirrors": ["https://10.123.97.147"],
           "max-concurrent-downloads": 6,
-          "insecure-registries" : ["docker-registry.tshift-test.oa.com"]
+          "insecure-registries" : ["docker-registry.xxx.com"]
         }

 ## basic manipulation
+- `docker image ls`: list all images in the local registry
+  - `docker image ls -q`: display only image ID
 - `docker search ubuntu:xenial`: search all images from the remote registry
-- `docker image pull <repository>:<tag>`: download an image from the remote registry to the local registry
+- docker image pull <repository>:<tag>`: download an image from the remote registry to the local registry
-  - `docker image pull <repository>`: if we don't specify an image tag, Docker uses latest as default tag
+  - `docker image pull <repository>`: if we don't specify an image tag, Docker uses `latest` as default tag
   - `docker image pull -a <repository>`: download all the images of the repo
   - `docker image pull gcr.io/nigelpoulton/tu-demo:v2`: download from a third-party registry
-- `docker image ls`: list all images in the local registry
-  - `docker image ls -q`: display only image ID
 - `docker image inspect ubuntu:xenial`: inspect a local image
 - `docker image rm IMG_ID`: remove a local image
   - `docker image rm $(docker image ls -q) -f`: delete all images on ths host